 How remote and pristine are Indonesia's diving locations?

-Indonesia's diving locations range from easily accessible to supremely remote destinations requiring days of travel to reach:
+The Indonesian archipelago's diving locations range from easily accessible to supremely remote destinations requiring days of travel to reach:

 Accessibility Levels: